Dynamic Measure of Hyperuniformity and Nonhyperuniformity in Heterogeneous Media via the Diffusion Spreadability: Application to Fontainebleau sandstone

-Figure \ref{fontainebleau_spr} shows the spreadabilities for Debye random media, Fontainebleau sandstone and FPS with $\phi_2=0.157$.
+Figure \ref{fontainebleau_spr} shows the spreadabilities for Debye random media, Fontainebleau sandstone and FPS with $\phi_2=0.157$ at small, intermediate and large dimensionless times $0.001<Dts^2<200$, and the inset shows these spreadabilities at intermediate and large dimensionless times $1<Dts^2<10$.
 The spreadability for the sandstone closely resembles that for the Debye random media at small to intermediate dimensionless times ($0\leq Dts^2 \leq 1$), which reflects their similar small-scale correlations.
 We applied the algorithm described in Sec. \ref{algo} to extract large-time behaviors of these spreadabilities.
-As noted earlier, we treat the spreadability data for the sandstone as directly given when applying the algorithm described in Sec. \ref{algo}.
-The extracted parameters for the Fontainebleau sandstone are $\varphi=(3+\alpha)/2=1.501, C=0.0253$, which indicates clearly that the sandstone is typical nonhyperuniform (Table \ref{set_in_3D}).
+As noted earlier, we treat the spreadability data for the sandstone as directly given when applying the algorithm.
+The extracted $\varphi$ value for the Fontainebleau sandstone is $\varphi=(3+\alpha)/2=1.501$, which indicates clearly that the sandstone is nonhyperuniform of the typical kind (Table \ref{set_in_3D}).
+The set-in time for the spreadability of the sandstone sample $Dt_S(10^{-6})s^2=24.9$ is also on the order of magnitude for typical nonhyperuniform media.
+Since all microstructures in Fig. \ref{fontainebleau_spr} are typical nonhyperuniform, they possess the same large-time power law decay behavior $\mathcal{S}(\infty)-\mathcal{S}(t)\sim Ct^{-3/2}$.
+However, their spreadabilities can be easily distinguished by their $C$ coefficients, which is directly proportional to $B=\tilde{\chi}_{_V}(0)$ of the corresponding spectral densities.
+As shown in Table \ref{set_in_3D}, the $C$ values extracted by our algorithm for Debye random media, Fontainebleau sandstone and FPS are 0.0686, 0.0379 and 0.0253, respectively.
+Since our algorithm typically gives less than 5\% error for extracted $C$ values, the aforementioned values of $C$ are significantly different.
+Moreover, the inset of Fig. \ref{fontainebleau_spr} clearly shows the distinction in the three spreadability curves due to their difference in $C$ coefficients.
 The trend of $C$ values for the three nonhyperuniform media confirms that the spectral density for the sandstone at small to intermediate wavenumbers lies in between those for Debye random media and FPS.
-The set-in time for the spreadability of the sandstone sample $Dt_S(10^{-6})s^2=24.9$ is also on the order of magnitude for typical nonhyperuniform media.